-What is free initial consultation?
+What is a free initial consultation?

-So, when a lawyer provides a free consultation, they will sit down with you, listen to your situation, and give you some early ideas on it without charging you a fee or putting you under any obligation.
+So, when a lawyer provides a free consultation, they will sit down with you, listen to your situation, and give you some early ideas without charging you a fee or putting you under any obligation.
 This meeting allows you to “interview” the lawyer while also allowing the lawyer to interview you.

 Why do I have to pay for a consultation?